How Many Credits Do Online MSN Programs Require? RN-to-MSN?

 Online master of science in nursing (MSN) programs can vary significantly based on whether they accept students with associate’s degrees in nursing (ADN) or require a four-year bachelor’s degree.

 Programs that accept applicants with ADNs, often called RN-to-MSN programs, are designed for registered nurses who wish to advance their education without first earning a bachelor of science in nursing (BSN).
 These programs typically offer ‘bridge’ courses that cover BSN-level material before delving into graduate-level coursework.
 For instance, Arizona State University offers a 36-credit MSN bridge program.
-Western Governors University has a flexible RN-to-MSN program allows students to take courses part- or full-time.
+Western Governors University also has a flexible RN-to-MSN program that allows students to take courses part-time- or full-time.

 On the other hand, traditional MSN programs usually require a four-year bachelor’s degree, which does not necessarily have to be in nursing.
 These programs are often more extensive and may require more credits than RN-to-MSN programs.
 Accelerated BSN (ABSN) programs are typically intensive and fast-paced, allowing students with a bachelor’s degree in a non-nursing field to earn a BSN in less time than a traditional program.
 Examples include Mercer University’s accelerated 56-credit BSN program, which takes one year to complete.